awslabs/bedrock-vscode-playground/README.md

 You can install this extension from the [VS Code Extension Marketplace](https://marketplace.visualstudio.com/items?itemName=AmazonWebServices-AISolutionsArchitecture.bedrock-vscode-playground)

 This extension uses your local AWS credentials to invoke the Amazon Bedrock service.
 By default, the extension will use the `default` AWS profile.
-If you want to change the profile, you can update `Bedrock Playground: Profile Name` in your User/Workspace settings.
+If you want to change the profile, you can update the `bedrockPlayground.profileName` setting in your User/Workspace settings.

 ![alt text](media/profileName.png)

 The extension will also use the `us-west-2` region by default.
-To change the region, you can update `Bedrock Playground: Region`.
+To change the region, you can update the `bedrockPlayground.region` setting.

 ![alt text](media/region.png)